rd4com/mojo-new-web-framework/README.md

 Sessiondata:
     It is a `PythonObject` dictionnary only available to one session.
     That way, any Component of one session can have things in common.
-    Still in the todo list, quick to implement.

 ## Server